Crijix/LastOfCode/README.md

 - Choose your file path where the repo is gonna be at
 - Then hit clone

-You will not have access to everything inside the repo from Visual Studio
+You will now have access to everything inside the repo from Visual Studio

 --------------------------------------------------------------------------------

 ACCESSING THE FILES FROM SOURCETREE:

-Download Sourcetree via their offical webside to access the folders in Sourcetree, then go to:
+Download Sourcetree via their offical webside
+To access the folders in Sourcetree, then go to:

 - File > Clone/New
 - Enter the <Last Of Code URL>